 In this paper we have defined civic consciousness as a system of particular personal immanence which express competences, orientations, beliefs and behavior as well as self-reflection towards civic sphere and particular aspects of political and public spheres.
 Civic consciousness of a group or society is defined as an aggregation of civic consciousness of individuals of the particular group/society.
-We establish multi-dimensional definition of civic consciousness proposing an operationalization which includes four basic dimensions compriseing it (cognitive, affective, behavioral and self-reflectional).
+We establish multidimensional definition of civic consciousness proposing an operationalization which includes four basic dimensions compriseing it (cognitive, affective, behavioral and self-reflectional).
 We established objects of orientations as follows: civic shphere, some aspects of public and political life, and "self".

 The proposed methodology includes quantitative data collection using structured questionnaire developed according to the theoretical operationalization of the concept of interest.
-For construction of measurement model of civic consciousness Confirmatory Factor Analysis and Latent Variable Path Analysis measurement methods are proposed for application as well as testing and comparison of unidimensional single latent variable models, higher-order factor models and multiple higher-order factors models to capture best reflection of empirical data.
+For construction of measurement model of civic consciousness Confirmatory Factor Analysis and Latent Variable Path Analysis measurement methods are proposed for application as well as testing and comparison of unidimensional single latent variable models, higher-order factor models and multiple higher-order factors models and multiple higher-order factors models.